Category: Musings

 It evokes my rabbit head images, or perhaps the ones that wanted to be made.
 What drew me to make them is from a kind of playful disturbance, a dissonance that I am interested in.
 In music, dissonance can refer to notes that feel unstable or unresolved — they create a kind of friction that often “wants” to move somewhere more settled.
 But we encounter all kind of dissonance in our lives.
 We often struggles between what we want and our values.
 Or what we believe of ourselves to be and who we actually are.

-I think it’s useful to explore this, to move away from judgement and suspect rationalization and allow us to sit in discomfort, or consider the bringing together of elements that maybe doesn’t seem like to should be together.
-Anytime we can questions our assumptions or expactation seems like a good thing to me.
+I think it’s useful to explore this, to move away from judgment and suspect rationalization and allow us to sit in discomfort, or consider the bringing together of elements that maybe doesn’t seem like to should be together.
+Anytime we can questions our assumptions or expectation seems like a good thing to me.

 I used to show some of these rabbit head images at the occasional art fair along with my landscapes.
 I’ve learned that the rabbit head images either speak to you or they don’t, you either have a sense of humour or an appreciation for the bizarre or you think I’m a bit mad.
 If you don’t get it, well I hope you can accept that I am just different you.